groupdocs-translation-cloud/groupdocs-translation-cloud-dotnet/README.md

 In detail, it's a set of SDKs for document and plain text translation in our Cloud.
 It supports translaton of .doc, .docx, .docm, .xls, .xlsx, .xlsm files.
 Just pass a specific file or text to the GroupDocs.Translation Cloud API, and it will translate and save translated file in our Cloud or will return translated text.

 It is easy to get started with GroupDocs.Translation Cloud, and there is nothing to install.
-Create an account at [GroupDocs Cloud](https://dashboard.aspose.cloud/#/) and get your application information, then you are ready to use [SDKs](#groupdocstranslation-cloud-sdks)
+Create an account at [GroupDocs Cloud](https://dashboard.aspose.cloud/#/) and get your application information, then you are ready to use [SDKs](https://github.com/groupdocs-translation-cloud)

 ## Release 20.06:
 - Translation of plain text
-- English-Arabic and English-Portugal language pairs support
+- English-Arabic and English-Portuguese language pairs support

 ## Features: